 Hike around old cranberry bogs through a beautiful section of NJ’s Pine Barrens, and look for wildlife from an observation platform.

-- Shorter: Just WHITE (3 miles) or YELLOW (< 5 miles)
+- Shorter: From this lot, just do WHITE (3 miles) or YELLOW (5 miles).

 - Longer: Combine with portions of RED or GREEN to get about 10-11 miles in.

 - Nearby: Brendan Byrne – Pakim Pond and Mt.
-Misery, Apple Pie Hill, Penn State Forest.
+Misery, Apple Pie Hill, Penn State Forest, Whitesbog Village

 Our two cents:

 There is a lot of variety in this park and plenty of visually interesting areas to photograph.